ghc-proposals/ghc-proposals/proposals/0621-linear-constraints.rst

 need to be made to the constraints:

 - The multiplicity of constraints has to be tracked
-- Wanted constraints can not only paired with a multiplicative conjunction (when collecting constraints from both members of an application), but also with an additive conjunction (when collecting constraints from alternatives in a case- or if-expression).
+- Wanted constraints can not only be paired with a multiplicative conjunction (when collecting constraints from both members of an application), but also with an additive conjunction (when collecting constraints from alternatives in a case- or if-expression).